RabbitDaCoder59/customPortfolio/README.md

 ## Introduction

-8th Century Tech is a technology firm dedicated to providing innovative solutions through custom software development, mobile and web applications, and fintech solutions.
+DroineTech Portfoilio is a technology firm dedicated to providing innovative solutions through custom software development, mobile and web applications, and fintech solutions.
 Our goal is to activate passion for creativity and guarantee top-notch service delivery to every client.

 ## Project Structure